alinvlad05/Git-Basics/README.md

 called the index for this; it is the staging area that stores information that will go into <br/>
 the next commit.
 The git add <file> command stages the current contents (current version) of the file, <br/>
 adding it to the index.<br/>

+git add takes the content of the file from the working directory and puts it into the staging area.<br/>

+git commit -a command (which is git commit --all), which will take all the changed tracked files,<br/>
+add them to the staging area (as if with git add -u, at least in modern Git), and create a new <br/>
+commit.The new files still need to be explicitly git add to be tracked, and to be included in the new commit.<br/>

+  You create a new revision with the git commit command, which takes the <br/>
+files as they are in the staging area and stores that snapshot permanently to <br/>
+your local repository.<br/>

+  To see what you've changed but not yet staged, type git diff with no other <br/>
+arguments.<br/>

+  To see what you've staged that will go into your next commit, use git diff <br/>
+--staged (or git diff --cached).
+This command compares what is in your <br/>
+staging area to the content of your last commit.<br/>

+  You can use git diff HEAD to compare what is in your working directory with the <br/>
+last commit (or arbitrary commit with git diff <commit>). <br/>